Granada medium

-Granada medium is a selective and differential culture medium designed to selectively isolate Streptococcus agalactiae (Group B streptococcus, GBS) and differentiate it from other microorganisms.
+Granada medium is a selective and differential culture medium designed to isolate selectively Streptococcus agalactiae (Group B streptococcus, GBS) and differentiate it from other microorganisms.
 Granada Medium was developed by Manuel Rosa-Fraile et al. at the Service of Microbiology in the Hospital Virgen de las Nieves in Granada (Spain).

 Identification of GBS on granada medium is straightforward and relies on detection of granadaene, a red polyenic pigment specific of GBS.